eclipse/steady/kubernetes/helm/docs/PopulatingDatabase.md

-# Populating database inside the kubernetes cluster
+# Populating database inside the Kubernetes cluster

 This guide is destined to those who want to populate their vulnerability databases with the open sourced [knowledge base](https://github.com/SAP/vulnerability-assessment-kb).
 This can be automated using the utils packaged with this chart (which can be installed by following this [guide](../utils/README.md)).
 You can run the following command, once the module is built: